Volume 13, Issue 1 (3-2025) jmsthums 2025, 13(1): 12-23 | Back to browse issues page

 5- Department of Health Education and Health Promotion, Social Determinants of Health Research Center, Mashhad University of Medical Sciences, Mashhad, Iran

-Background & Aim: Diabetes mellitus is a prevalent metabolic disorder worldwide.
-The study aims to determine the effect of a combined virtual and in-person educational intervention, based on Self-Efficacy Theory, on the mental well-being of men with type 2 diabetes.
+Background & Aim: Diabetes is the most common metabolic disorder worldwide.
+This research was carried out to assess the impact of a combination of a virtual and a face-to-face educational intervention, based on the self-efficacy theory of Bandura, on mental well-being in men diagnosed with type 2 diabetes.

-Conclusion: The self-efficacy-based educational intervention was effective in improving the mental well-being of men with type 2 diabetes.
+Conclusion: Self-efficacy theory-based educational interventions are effective in improving the mental well-being of men living with type 2 diabetes.

 Type of Study: Research | Subject: Special